typst-community/linguify/src/linguify.typ

 }

 /// fetch a string in the required lang.
 Returns a result with ("ok": value) if value was found and
-/// ("error": error_message) if value was not found.
+/// ("error": error-message) if value was not found.
 ///
 /// -> dictionary